ember-tooling/ember-language-server/README.md

 - Diagnostics for `ember-template-lint` (if it is included in a project)
 - `ember-template-lint` template fixes support (if exists).
 - Workspaces support
+- Supports Ignoring of LS initialization on unneeded projects by using `ignoredProjects` config option

 ## Editor Plugins